shiltemann/recipes/recipes/2022-09-17-pumpkin-lasagna.md

     **Mushroom sauce**
     1. Heat oil in large deep pot
     2. Cook onions on medium heat until starting to brown (~8min)
-    3. Add butter, mushrooms, garlic and cook on medium heat until liquid has evaporate (~10min)
+    3. Add butter, mushrooms, garlic, courgette and cook on medium heat until liquid has evaporate (~10min)
     4. Stir in flour, add bay leaf, milk, salt, pepper, nutmeg, stir until thickended
     5. Remove and discard bay leaf
     6. Stir in lemon zest and parsley (save a handful of parsley for garnish)